EXPLORATIONS OF IDENTITY:

 - 1–3 related references

-3. Biosketch: A 200-word biographical sketch describing your professional training and activities related to culture, mental health, and family-related issues.
+3. Biosketch: A 250-word biographical sketch describing your professional training and activities related to culture, mental health, and the conference theme.

 4. Statement of Professional Commitment: A 250-word statement about your interests and potential commitment to the mission of the Society for the Study of Psychiatry and Culture, and your vision for contribution to the organization.